phaskins/rubycbhltr/README.md

 * To remove the highlight, click elsewhere on the file.

 ## Known Bugs

+### Ruby

-* (Ruby) In the case where there are two or more open braces on the same line, with no closing braces in between, the highlighting will fail.
+* In the case where there are two or more open braces on the same line, with no closing braces in between, the highlighting will fail.
 ![](./images/error_producing_code.png)
 However, putting the code on one line will fix the bug.
 ![](./images/error_fix.png)
 Something like this would also work.
 ![](./images/error_fix_2.png)

-* (Ruby) Because of the way the code is being parsed, Doc comments (i.e. <<-DOC .....
+* Because of the way the code is being parsed, Doc comments (i.e. <<-DOC .....
 DOC) may cause inaccuracies within the extension, such as highlighting the wrong line or not highlighting anything at all.
 ![](./images/doc_comments_error_example.png)

 ## Dependencies